raamongp/odin-landing-page/README.md

-# odin-landing-page
+# TOP - Landing Page

-TOP - Landing Page
+The Odin Project landing page project from the foundations course.